 There isn’t a definitive answer to this question since it varies depending on the make and model of your car.
-However, in general, it is typically okay to mix oil weights as long as you don’t exceed the maximum amount specified by your car’s manufacturer.
+However, it is generally acceptable to mix oil weights, provided you don’t exceed the maximum amount specified by your car’s manufacturer.
 Doing so could potentially lead to engine damage.

 However, you should not mix a 10W-30 with a 0W-20 since they have different viscosities.